Libra-foundation/.github/profile/README.md

 <div align="center">
     <h3>React template</h3>
 </div>
 <p>React template is a free, reliable and easy to maintain template for react project.
-Based on `react-scripts`, we have added hardened rules, to keep the code consistent and help everyone avoids mistakes.
-An extra set of utility packages that automates most of the annoying work was implemented.
-This template is particularly useful for newcomer to guide them, they will learn React Typescript with good practices.</p>
+Based on `react-scripts`, we configured a set of utility packages that automates most of the annoying work.
+To help everyone avoid common mistakes and keep the code nice and tidy, we added hardened rules.
+This template is particularly useful for newcomers to guide them through the learning of React Typescript with good practices.</p>
 <div align="center">
     <h3>Python template</h3>
 </div>
 <p>It's always difficult to code properly when you start codding with a permissive language.
-In the same mind as React template, we created Python template, a free and open template for all python projects.
+In the same vein as React template, we created Python template, a free and open template for all python projects.
 Like its namesake, python template embedded advanced linting rules, automates boring work and so on.
-Very advantageous to newcomer and profitable for all teamwork, this template fix limits. <br> Moreover, in Python template, you will find a branch dedicated to Django.
-This branch hold a Django template based on Python template.
-Django template is very helpful because it's contained standardized logs, connection to OAuth2 server, etc.  </p>
+Very advantageous, this template set boundaries to working team. <br> Moreover, Python template hold branches for specific Python projects as Django branch.
+A helpful Django template with standardized logs, connection to OAuth2 server, etc.  </p>